 When given the choice, trout prefer to spawn in clean gravel beds beneath clean, cold flowing water which is oxygen rich.
 They also tend to prefer shallower rather than deep water.
 This gives the fry the best chance of hatching.
 But, what about trout living in lakes and ponds, where do they spawn?

 Pond trout still try to seek outflowing water for spawning, this is usually a small tributary or even the outlet.

-I occasionally fish a hydroelectrical storage dam.
-The resident trout, every winter gather at mouth of the canal.
+I occasionally fish in a hydroelectrical storage dam.
+The resident trout, every winter gather at the mouth of the canal.
 There the swift and cold canal water spreads thin and creates ideal spawning conditions.
 They always seem to prefer the shallow and slightly slower water at the mouth over the swift and deep canal.

 Now, not all ponds have inlets or outlets.

 Some ponds just have muddy and swampy margins and no clear flowing winter.
 Where do these trout spawn?

 Well, life always tries to find a way to survive and trout are no exception.
 Stillwater trout are more likely to spawn close to freshwater eruption zones such as springs.
 Even better if there is suitable gravel nearby.

 Spawning can also occur deep within lakes where there is upwelling from bottom fissures.
 The latter is typical of spawning in many volcanic-region lakes in Iceland where water flow is underground.Trout and char of the world.
 Bethesda, Maryland: American Fisheries Society.